Find schools

 University of Pennsylvania’s MSE program in electrical engineering provides students with the theoretical foundation and the interdisciplinary skills required for dealing with the new ideas and applications that are the hallmarks of modern electro-science.

 The program’s focus on physical devices & nanosystems requires successful completion of 10-course units.
-The curriculum includes courses such as electromagnetic & optical theory; nanoscale science & engineering; nanofabrication & nano-characterization; principles & practice of microfabrication technology; photovoltaic systems engineering; and quantum engineering.
+The curriculum includes courses such as electromagnetic & optical theory; nanoscale science & engineering; nanofabrication & nano-characterization; principles of quantum tech; physics of solid-state energy devices; and quantum engineering.

 Applicants for this program must have obtained a bachelor’s degree from an accredited school or university.
 Application requirements include a current resume, a completed application, a personal statement, two official letters of recommendation, one transcript from each university or college attended, and TOEFL or IELTS scores for international students.
 GRE scores are optional.